stephenhu/hyper-ghost/README.md

 # hyper-ghost
-hyper terminal plugin - ghost in the shell theme
+hyper terminal theme - ghost in the shell

 ## palette